Skip to Content

 Scale Disease Presence

-The presence of fungal or bacterial scale disease on your snake’s skin can also trigger frequent shedding cycles as its body attempts to heal itself.
+The presence of fungal or bacterial scale disease on your snake’s skin can also trigger frequent shedding cycles as its body attempts to heal itself, which can be caused by a variety of factors such as poor hygiene.
+Check for shedding problems.

 Seek veterinary care for proper diagnosis and treatment options.